hubleto/developer/book/content/pages/apps/community/calendar.md

 `onDateClick` and `onEventClick` is primarily used to open an Activity form that you created for either a new entry or to open an existing entry.

 `onDateClick` passes the **date** and the **time** for the date cell that was clicked.
-This can be used to pre-set the date or time values in the Activity form for a new entry.
+This can be, for example, used to pre-set the date or time values in the Activity form for a new entry.

-`onEventClick` is used to retrieve the ID of the activity to open an Activity form of a existing entry.
-The ID can be received by accessing `info.event.id`.
+`onEventClick` is used to retrieve the information of an activity to open an Activity form of an existing entry.
+An of an entry ID can be received by accessing `info.event.id`.

-After creating an Activity form, opening a form can be done by managing a state after clicking on either event or a date cell.
+After creating an Activity form, opening a form can be done by managing a state after clicking on either an event or a date cell.
 Don't forget to use a negative value of the ID for the new entry.